 - These medicines may cause nausea, diarrhea, and other side effects.
-DO NOT just stop taking them without talking to your health care provider first.
+Do not just stop taking them without talking to your provider first.

 Taking antacids as needed between meals, and then at bedtime, may help healing also.
 Ask your provider about taking these medicines.

 Talk to your provider about your medicine choices if your ulcer was caused by aspirin, ibuprofen, or other NSAIDs.
 You may be able to take a different anti-inflammatory drug.
-Or, your provider may have you take a drug called misoprostol or a PPI to prevent future ulcers.
+Or, your provider may have you take a drug called misoprostol or a PPI to prevent future ulcers while taking an NSAID.

 You will have follow-up visits to see how your ulcer is healing especially if the ulcer was in the stomach.

 Your provider may want to perform an upper endoscopy after treatment if the ulcer was in your stomach.
 This is to make sure healing has taken place and there are no signs of cancer.

 When to Call the Doctor